predictionguard/greek-room-api/README.md

 - **MCP Server**: Exposes Greek Room tools as callable MCP (Model Context Protocol) tools, enabling tool discovery and tool calls by LLMs.
 - **Streamlit Chat App**: Interactive web UI demo for uploading files, running analyses, and chatting with the system.
 The chat is powered by Prediction Guard LLM and can call Greek Room MCP tools for analysis.
 - **FastAPI Service**: Exposes REST endpoints for Greek Room functions.
+- **WhatsApp Bot**: Twilio WhatsApp integration for chat-based interactions using the same LLM and MCP tools.

 ## Key Features

 - **MCP Server**: Allows Greek Room tools to be discoverable and callable by LLMs programmatically.
 - **LLM Integration**: Leverages Prediction Guard LLM for chat interactions, tool calling and analysis.
 - **FastAPI Endpoints**: Provides REST endpoints for Greek Room functionalities.
+- **Streamlit UI**: User-friendly web interface for file uploads, analyses, and chat interactions.
+- **WhatsApp Bot**: Twilio integration for chat-based interactions using the same LLM and MCP tools.

 ## Services Overview